CompuTec/computec-docs/docs/pdc/user-guide/task-activities/overview.md

 ### Activity

 This feature is part of the standard SAP Business One functionality.
-You can configure an Activity (e.g., Conversation, Note) and an Activity Type (e.g., General, Internal) in [ProcessForce General Settings](../../administrator-guide/setting-up-the-application/overview.md#processforce-settings).
+You can configure an Activity (e.g., Conversation, Note) and an Activity Type (e.g., General, Internal) in [CompuTec ProcessForce General Settings](../../administrator-guide/setting-up-the-application/overview.md#processforce-settings).
 When selecting the Activity option from the CompuTec PDC interface, an activity is automatically created with predefined settings.
 This ensures the activity is linked to a specific Manufacturing Order, Operation, or Resource (depending on the Task tile from which it is initiated) and the employee currently logged into CompuTec PDC.

 ### Technical Instruction